Raiders intercept Jordan Love 3 times, hold on to beat Packers 17-13

 Packers: After a bye, play at Denver on Oct.
 22.

-Raiders: Las Vegas coach Josh McDaniels goes against his old boss for the second season in a row when Bill Belichick and the New England Patriots visit on Sunday.
+Raiders: McDaniels goes against his old boss for the second season in a row when Bill Belichick and the New England Patriots visit Sunday.

 AP NFL: https://apnews.com/hub/nfl